M.A.S. Observatory = Muskegon Astronomical Society Observatory (wastewater facility).

-If weather conditions are questionable, call (231) 777-1013 to find out the status of a particular event.
+If cloudy, the open house is canceled.
+If weather conditions are questionable, call (231) 777-1013 to find out the status of the open house.

 Come equipped.
 Flashlights can be helpful for finding your way around in the dark, but should be kept directed toward the ground so as not to interfere with observing activities.
 Insect repellent and warm clothing (particularly for feet, head and hands) are strongly encouraged during appropriate seasons.
 While the clubhouse has heat and A/C, the rest of the facility is open to the night air.

-FYI: Visitors are also welcomed at our regular monthly business meetings.
-A business meeting usually lasts about an hour.
-After each meeting, if it's clear and dark, we'll try to do some viewing.
+FYI: Visitors are also welcomed at our regular monthly meetings, when we meet at the observatory.
+A business meeting usually last about an hour.
+After the meeting, if it's clear and dark, we'll try to do some viewing.

 If you wish to visit our facility at another date and time, wish to bring a group to an open house or wish to schedule a special open house, please contact us via before the next regular meeting so we can schedule the manpower needed.